Here’s how to make your everyday life better!

 A number of years back I went through a life crisis.
 That started me on a quest for tools that could help me set boundaries and change the way I thought about myself and my life.

 As I found methods and techniques that worked for me, I discovered that the techniques that help us make changes are actually fairly simple.
-For me it was about “cracking the code” and understanding how I could work with myself to get a better life.
+For me, it was about ‘cracking the code’ and understanding how I could work on myself to feel better.

 In the end, I managed to get out of the difficult situation I found myself in.
 Here are some tips on how I did it.
 Many of the techniques I used can now be found in Mindfit, the app that I developed with my sister Janne, who is a psychologist.